A Brief History

 Months after the original report of cause of death, the part about the stomach hemorrhage was mysteriously deleted, adding to suspicions of foul play.
 In addition, Lavrentiy Beria, Interior Minister (and evil incarnate), was quoted by Vyacheslav Molotov, Foreign Minister, (in Molotov’s memoirs) as saying Beria claimed “I took him out.”
 The official autopsy was made in 1953, but not released until 2011, and the shocking information contained included both cardiac and gastrointestinal hemorrhage, neither of which is normally associated with stroke caused by high blood pressure.
 Need more evidence of poisoning by warfarin?
 Stalin also suffered renal hemorrhage, another symptom not caused by high blood pressure, but certainly a possible result of warfarin poisoning.

 Stalin, for all his brutality, was portrayed as a larger than life hero to both the Soviet people and those people under Soviet occupation, and admitting an assassination in 1953 would have caused an uproar.
-Question for Students (and others): Was this terrible man actually murdered?
+Question for students (and subscribers): Was this terrible man actually murdered?
 After all, he was 74 years old and not in great health.
-Please let us know what you think about this half century mystery, and share your thoughts with your fellow readers.
+Please let us know what you think about this half century mystery, and share your thoughts with your fellow readers in the comments section below this article.

 Your readership is much appreciated!